Dgarza0413/bamazon/README.md

   2. After the order is placed the application performs a check within javascript for product_stock in MYSQL and continues if the product is available with the quantity that was asked for.
   3. a reciept is then printed with the total quantity requested as well as the price that is marked with the item.

+## About Manager js
+The app starts with another prompt utilizing the inquirer package that will call five different options being:
+    * View Products for Sale
+    * View Low Inventory
+    * Add to Inventory
+    * Add New Product
+    * Exit

+  * If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.

+  * If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.

+  * If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.

+  * If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.